rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ### Blocking calls

-There are no blocking calls in this interface.
+This interface is required to have no blocking calls.

 ### Internal Error Handling